 The principal activity of the Company is the collection of non-performing consumer and commercial debt for third parties, focused on the water sector.
-Turnover in the year of £11m was £1.5m higher than that reported in the year ended 31st December 2020, with the prior year impacted by significant challenges across the period of responding to the impact of the COVID-19 pandemic.
-This had resulted in the suspension of field services for a number of months across 2020, to ensure the safety of our customers and colleagues as safe working processes were implemented, together with fluctuations in overall placement volumes across the broader contingent collections market.
-However, activity levels have recovered with the resulting growth in revenues across 2021.
+Turnover in the year of £11.8m was £0.8m higher than that reported in the year ended 31st December 2021, with a further recovery from the significant challenges arising from the impact on the business in 2020 of the impact of the COVID-19 pandemic.
+Placement volumes have now recovered and the impact on recovery curves of a suspension of field activity is unwinding, with a resulting growth in revenues.

-Productivity improved across the year, as the expansion of our remote working capability addressed the challenges of responding to the impact of COVID-19 on occupancy levels within our premises.
-However, the labour market challenges that emerged across the year have increased the cost base of the business.
+Productivity further improved across the year, but the labour market challenges that emerged across 2021 have increased the cost base of the business.

-Despite these challenges, the Company remains well positioned in its core markets to respond to the anticipated increase in demand that will emerge from the water sector across 2022 in response to the increasing pressure on consumers arising from the impact of inflation on the cost of living.
+Despite these challenges, the Company remains well positioned in its core markets to respond to the anticipated increase in demand that will emerge from the water sector in response to the increasing pressure on consumers arising from the impact of inflation on the cost of living.